 $3500 per academic year for the first year of undergraduate study; $4,500 per academic year for the second year of undergraduate study; $5,500 per academic year for the remaining years of undergraduate and credential study, up to a total of $23,000 subsidized.

-The interest is fixed and is established at 4.66% for subsidized loans and 6.8% for unsubsidized loans for loans disbursed on or after July 1, 2014.
+The interest is fixed and is based on your disbursement date and changes annually.
+Please refer to https://studentaid.gov for more details.
 Repayment normally begins six months following graduation or when you cease to be enrolled at least half-time.
 Payments and length of repayment period depends on the size of your debt but must be a minimum of $600 per year.
 Under special circumstances, repayment of a Federal Direct Loan that is not in default may be deferred or canceled.
 Repayment, deferment and cancellation are handled by your lender or loan servicing center.
 If you are eligible for a Federal Direct Loan, we have included one (either subsidized or unsubsidized or a combination of both) as part of your financial aid award.

 Please refer to the following paragraphs to learn the differences between the subsidized and sunsubsidized Federal Direct Loans.

 The amount of a subsidized Federal Direct Loan you can borrow is the difference between the cost of education and your resources (family contribution, financial aid, and any other assistance you receive from the school and outside sources).
 However, you cannot borrow more than the federal maximum.
 If you are eligible for a subsidized loan, the federal government pays the interest for you while you are enrolled at least half time.